Install CMS Made Simple with Nginx on Ubuntu 24.04

 Conclusion:

-Installing CMS Made Simple (CMSMS) with Nginx on Ubuntu 24.04 is a straightforward process involving setting up the web server, database, and scripting environment.
-By following the steps outlined in this article, you can have a fully functional CMSMS site.
+Installing CMS Made Simple (CMSMS) with Nginx on Ubuntu 24.04 involves setting up the web server, database, and scripting environment.
+Following the steps in this article lets you have a fully functional CMSMS site.

 Key Takeaways: